dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 To start with, you will need an up to date version of Python 3.
 If you don't have Python 3 available on your development machine, please, [browse to the Python download page and install it](https://www.python.org/downloads/).

 After installing Python, you will have to install the [`pipenv`](https://github.com/pypa/pipenv) tool.
 This tool aims at bringing the best of all packaging worlds (`bundler`, `composer`, `npm`, etc.) to Python developers.
 Also, this tool is a first–class citizen on Windows.
-So, if you are still stuck to this operating system, don't worry, you are covered.
+So, if you are still stuck on this operating system, don't worry, you are covered.

 To install `pipenv`, simply open a terminal and type the following command: